Kolahalan/React-Intermediate-projects-9.Quiz/README.md

 **Note:** Some of the responses from server comes in a HTML format.

 Hence ``dangerouslySetInnerHTML={{ __html: answer}}`` is used to convert them from HTML format.
+It can be exploited by Hackers.
 Never use it against user input.
-This can be used only over a server responses at rare cases
+This can be used only over a server response when needed at rare cases